Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 ## Diagram editor

-The diagram editor offers different convenience functions to manage the model view and to aid in the modeling process.
+The diagram editor offers different convenience functions to manage the model view and to aid in the modelling process.
 For example there is an infinitely variable zoom function which can be controlled by several ways.
 There are icons for this in the palette, a dropdown list at the top right in the toolbar as well as an entry in the Diagram item on the main menu.
 The zoom function can also be accessed by using the `Ctrl` key in combination with the mouse wheel - as is used in many browsers, which makes it an intuitive option.

 Another important function is *Arrange*.
 We can, for example, select all elements and use this function to automatically arrange them.
 Also practical is the export of diagrams as an image file, which supports a number of image formats.